 I have always found markets to be a great place to introduce kids to new foods.

 Outdoor food markets and supermarkets are full of food that you don't see every day at home.
-Why not let each family member chose one food they've never tried before and share them together on the beach or back at the apartment?
+Why not let each family member choose one food they've never tried before and share them together on the beach or back at the apartment?

 A word of caution though, markets can be super busy which might be overwhelming for some kids.
 Try to go at a time when they aren't so busy, and keep your child close.